 Hip-hop, like life itself, was altered as a result.
-As the entire nation embraced fear, paranoia, patriotism and anger, artists from all industries internalized the pain and produced creations with varied degrees of relatability.
+As the entire nation embraced fear, paranoia, patriotism, and anger, artists from all industries internalized the pain and produced creations with varying degrees of relatability.

 When Cam’ron released Come Home With Me in May of 2002, he and his Roc-A-Fella boss Jay Z wisely included the track “Welcome To New York City” right in the middle of the album; the chorus a proud and defiant reminder:

 “It's the home of 9/11 / The place of the lost Towers / We still banging / We never lost power, tell ‘em / Welcome to New York City”

 Many artists embraced the rallying-cry mindset of the majority of the country and as a result, released inspirational heartfelt anthems.
 Other artists used terrorist language as metaphors to describe their dopeness, while a select group of MC’s decided to embrace the actual names, phrases, and identifiers of the alleged criminal Al-Qaeda criminal group.

 Terrorism certainly existed before 9/11—in fact, since the inception of humanity—and its place in song titles and lyrics is nothing new.
 For example, in September of 1991, a Rap-A-Lot Records group literally named The Terrorists released their second album Terror Strikes; Always Bizness, Never Personal, which contained songs like:

 - “Blow Dem Hoes Up”

 However, there’s no denying the 2001 attacks left an indelible mark on hip-hop culture and the community.